 3.8 If an existing Friends group becomes inactive and ceases to have the minimum number of members, lacks the required executive, or fails to submit the required reports at the end of the year, then the Friends group should be disbanded once the failure to meet the minimum requirements has exceeded the six month period.
-If the Friends are close to meeting the minimum requirements, and are actively seeking to revive the group, the executive may request an extension from the County Librarian.
+If the Friends are close to meeting the minimum requirements, and are actively seeking to revive the group, the executive may request an extension from the Programming & Community Engagement Coordinator.
 The request must be received before the end of the six month period, be in writing, and include a clear time-line and plan to meet the minimum requirements.
-The County Librarian will provide a written response.
+The Programming & Community Engagement Coordinator will provide a written response.

 4. Library Responsibilities

 4.1 Meeting space for Friends’ meetings and special events will be provided subject to space availability.

 4.2 It is the responsibility of the Library Branch Manager of the branch, or team associated with the Friends group, to act as the library liaison and attend Friends meetings.
 If appropriate and practical, the Branch Manager may delegate tasks or attendance to other library staff.